kitnil/awesome/README.md

 - [awesome-gamedev](https://github.com/Calinou/awesome-gamedev) - A collection of free software and free culture resources for making amazing games. (mirror)
 - [NeverSink-Filter](https://github.com/NeverSinkDev/NeverSink-Filter) - This is a lootfilter for the game "Path of Exile".
 It hides low value items, uses a markup-scheme and sounds to highlight expensive gear and is based on economy data mining.
 - [command-injection-payload-list](https://github.com/payloadbox/command-injection-payload-list) - 🎯 Command Injection Payload List
-- [goodies](https://github.com/rsapkf/goodies) - Collection of GitHub repos, blogs and websites to learn cool things
+- [goodies](https://github.com/rsapkf/goodies) - Collection of GitHub repos, blogs and websites to learn cool things, Goodies for nerds
 - [infrastructure-as-code-tutorial](https://github.com/Artemmkin/infrastructure-as-code-tutorial) - Infrastructure As Code Tutorial.
 Covers Packer, Terraform, Ansible, Vagrant, Docker, Docker Compose, Kubernetes
 - [unix-as-ide](https://github.com/mrzool/unix-as-ide) - The ebook version of Tom Ryder's series on the Unix programming environment
 - [bash-shortcuts-cheat-sheet](https://github.com/fliptheweb/bash-shortcuts-cheat-sheet) - Useful shortcuts for bash/zsh